Your Practice Online

 What are the side effects of Fluorescein Angiography?

 Some patients may experience an allergic reaction to the fluorescein dye.
 The most frequent allergic reaction is a skin rash, which is often itchy and may appear within minutes after the fluorescein injection.
-More severe allergic reactions are fortunately rare.

 How is Wet AMD treated?